Battimalv Island: Geography

-Battimalv falls in between Car Nicobar and Nancowry.
+Battimalv lies between Car Nicobar and Nancowry.
 Battimalv is remarkably flat and small, having only 1.58 km2.

 The island lies 30 km to the south of Car Nicobar and has a lighthouse maintained by Car Nicobar people.

 The highest point of the island is a densely forested hill with a height of 73 m above sea level.

 The lighthouse is a 12 meter high steel lattice, whose light is visible from a distance of more than 20 km.

 Administration

 Politically, Battimalv belongs to the township of Car Nicobar of Car Nicobar Taluk.

 Fauna

 The island is a Sanctuary for the Nicobar pigeon.

 Transportation

 You can reach the island by a 2-hour sail from the Dock on Keating Point.